zed-industries/zed/docs/local-collaboration.md

 ### Setting up for the first time?

+1. Make sure you have livekit installed (`brew install livekit`)
-Install [Postgres](https://postgresapp.com) and run it.
+1. Install [Postgres](https://postgresapp.com) and run it.

-Then, from the root of the repo, run `script/bootstrap`.
+1. Then, from the root of the repo, run `script/bootstrap`.

 ### Have a db that is out of date? / Need to migrate?

+1. Make sure you have livekit installed (`brew install livekit`)
 1. Try `cd crates/collab && cargo run -- migrate` from the root of the repo.
-2. Run `script/seed-db`
+1. Run `script/seed-db`

 ## Testing collab locally